alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Prompts for user confirmation before destroying resources
 - `terraform destroy -auto-approve` to destroy resources without confirmation

+### Terraform Output
+- Used to display the values of outputs defined in the Terraform configuration

 ## Terraform Backend
 - Supported backends:
     - S3